farirpgs/fari-games/_games/charge-rpg.md

 When creating a character, you need to **distribute 7 action dots** among those 12 actions.
 At the start of a campaign, a single Action cannot have more than 2 action dot.

 Those dots represent how good your character is at doing things.
 As the game progresses, you will gain additional dots that you will use to make your character more flexible.
-See [**Mechanics » Progression**](mechanics#progression).
+See [**Mechanics&nbsp;»&nbsp;Progression**](mechanics#progression).

 The 12 actions are regrouped in 3 categories called `Attributes`.

 There is `Physique`, `Insight` and `Resolve`.
 Each attribute is important in its own way, since they let you resist different types of danger when things go sour.
-More on that in [**Mechanics » Resistance Roll**](mechanics#resistance-roll).
+More on that in [**Mechanics&nbsp;»&nbsp;Resistance Roll**](mechanics#resistance-roll).

 For now let's look at the 12 different types of actions.